rafailpapastamou/cinema-booking-app/README.md

 # Cinemabookingapp

-Cinemabookingapp is an Android application that allows users to book movie tickets and manage their reservations.
+Cinemabookingapp is an Android application designed for a small cinema, providing customers with the ability to view the current movie lineup, book tickets and receive the ticket confirmation via their email address.
+Additionally, the app offers employees the capability to efficiently manage the movie list and related information.
+This application is developed as a university project for a software engineering class.

 ## Features

 - User registration and authentication
+- 3 user types (User, Employee, Admin)
-- Browse and search for movies
+- Browse for movies
-- Book movie tickets
+- Convenient movie ticket booking
+- Ticket sent to the customer's email address
+- Employees have access to sold ticket information for each movie
-- View and manage reservations
+- Employees can manage the movie list
-- QR code generation for tickets
-- Scan and validate tickets using QR code
+- Administrative control over user types, including adding or removing employees

 ## Screenshots